On this page

 Step 1: Choose a Plan and Payment Option

-First, go to our Pricing page and pick a plan that fits your needs (like CPU, RAM, and storage).
-Once you make your choice, you’ll go to a secure checkout page where you can pay with options like credit card, Apple Pay, or Amazon Pay.
+First, go to the pricing page and pick a plan that fits your needs.
+Once you make your choice, you’ll go to a secure Stripe checkout page where you can pay with a Visa or Mastercard card, or with PayPal.
+Access is immediate once the payment goes through.

 Step 2: Connect to Your Mac Mini

-After you finish checking out, you’ll get remote login details.
-You’ll receive your remote access credentials, including the Mac login info and details for the remote desktop tool.
+After you finish checking out, you’ll get your remote login details, including the Mac login info shown in your dashboard.

 Step 3: Install Xcode and Launch the iOS Simulator